inspectr-hq/inspectr/README.md

 # ⚙️ Components

-Request Inspector can be used in different ways, depending on your use case:
+Inspectr can be used in different ways, depending on your use case:

 ## 🔌 Request capturing

 ### 🔹 Express Middleware
-Integrate **Request Inspector** as middleware in an **Express.js** application to log and analyze incoming API requests and webhook events.
+Integrate **Inspectr** as middleware in an **Express.js** application to log and analyze incoming API requests and webhook events.
 Ideal for adding inspection capabilities to existing Express Node.js applications.

 ### 🔹 Proxy Inspector
-Deploy **Request Inspector** as an **HTTP proxy** to intercept requests and responses send to a backend service.
+Deploy **Inspectr** as an **HTTP proxy** to intercept requests and responses send to a backend service.
 Useful for debugging API calls and webhook events without modifying your application.

 ## 🔍 Request inspections

 ### 🔹 Standalone App
-Run **Request Inspector** as an independent application that can be deployed in various environments:
+Run **Inspectr** as an independent application that can be deployed in various environments:
 - **Localhost** – Self-hosted for debugging API requests or webhook events directly on your machine.
 - **VercelJS** – Cloud-hosted for easy access and seamless integration.